yanirbuznah/Flight-Inspection-App/README.md

 <img src="https://user-images.githubusercontent.com/56928005/114501645-0bca3b00-9c33-11eb-9c77-f9df4d203f3c.png" width="1050" height="450"></br>
 1. Pick a csv file in order to start your flight.
 The csv should contain the flight information.
 2. Pick a DLL anomaly detector.
 You have variety of algorithms you can choose, and you can also add more by yourself.
-3. Enter The 3D Model
-4. By clicking on a specific flight feature, the graphs will show the feature's progress during the flight.
+3. By clicking on a specific flight feature, the graphs will show the feature's progress during the flight.
-5. The joystick exemplifies the aircraft movement.
+4. The joystick exemplifies the aircraft movement.
 The left slider represents the throttle value, and the bottom slider represents the rudder value.
-6. Anomalies that have been detected will be shown in this box.
+5. Anomalies that have been detected will be shown in this box.
 You will see the name and the timestamp when the anomaly occurred.
 If you double click the anomaly, the tick on the slide bar will jump to the specific timestamp.

 #### Features